In this article:

 - Click the slider to hide or display this route on the map.

-- Click the arrow to see the Route Card with more detailed information about the route, including any "events," and to display the actual route on the map.
+- Click the arrow to see that specific Route Card with more detailed information about the route, including any "events," and to display the actual route on the map.

 Planned Route – the original prescribed route either generated by CoPilot Truck or from a RouteSync package.
 This appears as a shaded bar that matches the color of the corresponding table row.

-Note: the map will display straight lines between GPS points in order to provide an efficient service.
+Note: the map will display straight lines between GPS points.

 Route Origin – the starting point of the planned route, typically where the vehicle was when the route was generated.
 Clicking on this icon on the map will pop up a callout with additional information about the